simsong/bulk_extractor/doc/announce_1.5.2.md

-                    Announcing bulk_extractor 1.5
+                    Announcing bulk_extractor 1.5.2
                              July 29, 2014

                             RELEASE NOTES

-bulk_extractor Version 1.5 alpha 6 has been released for Linux, Mac OS and Windows.
+bulk_extractor Version 1.5.2 has been released for Linux, Mac OS and Windows.

 Release source code and Windows installer: